Ng Tze Yong: 2023: First BWF World Tour final

-2024 - 2025: Back injury, surgery, recovery and knee injury
+2024 - 2025: Injury-riddled season

 At his home event, the Malaysia Open in January, Ng retired in the first round with a score of 8–12 against Koki Watanabe of Japan after hurting his back.

 In February, he won a silver medal as a part of Malaysia's men's team at the 2024 Asia Team Championships.
 Ng played one match against Kan Kah Kit from Brunei which he won 21–7, 21–11.
 He then underwent a surgery for the back injury he sustained during the tournament, forcing him to withdraw from several tournaments.

 In the following months, he withdrew from the Spain Masters and the 2024 Asian Championships to focus on recovery, ending his hopes for an Olympic debut.
 He was also omitted from Malaysia's lineup for the 2024 Thomas Cup.

 On 13 August 2024, national coaching director Rexy Mainaky confirmed the absence of Ng in the remaining tournaments of the season and would only return in January 2025.

 Ng returned to competitive action in April 2025 at the Badminton Asia Championships and fell 21-9, 21-12 in the first round to Thailand's world champion Kunlavut Vitidsarn.
 Subsequently, he competed at the Taipei Open, Thailand Masters and Malaysia Masters.
 Unfortunately, he had to retired from the first round match at the Malaysia Masters due to anterior cruciate ligament (ACL) injury.
 Ng undergone a surgery in Doha, Qatar on 7 July and will go through about four weeks of rehabilitation there before returning to Malaysia to continue his recovery.